29Rohit/Verilog-RTL-Design-using-sky130/README.md

-### Part 3 - Labs on synth-sim mismatch for blocking statement
+### Labs on synth-sim mismatch for blocking statement